-To help build student leadership capacity, ARC funded the Appalachian Teaching Project (ATP) in FY 2018, led by the Consortium of Appalachian Centers and Institutes, a coalition of 16 Appalachian studies organizations in 11 Appalachian states.
-Schools participating in ATP offer a directed seminar guiding students in developing and executing field-based research projects specific to the needs of their surrounding, often distressed, communities and in alignment with one or more of the ARC strategic goals.
-As a capstone to this work, students and their faculty sponsors travel to Washington, DC to present their work to other ATP participating institutions, ARC leadership, and community leaders in a formal peer-to-peer symposium.
+To help build student leadership capacity, ARC funded the Appalachian Teaching Project (ATP) in FY 2019, led by the Consortium of Appalachian Centers and Institutes, a coalition of 16 Appalachian studies organizations in 11 Appalachian states.
+Schools participating in ATP offer a directed seminar that guides students in developing and executing field-based research projects specific to the needs of their surrounding, often distressed, communities and in alignment with one or more of the ARC strategic goals.
+As a capstone to this work, students and their faculty sponsors travel to Washington, DC to present their work to other ATP-participating institutions, ARC leadership, and community leaders in a formal peer-to-peer symposium.

-In FY 2018, ARC also supported the Oak Ridge National Laboratory (ORNL) summer STEM program, a two-week, residential, hands-on learning program delivered through Oak Ridge Associated Universities.
-This year, 37 high school students and 15 high school teachers, representing 12 Appalachian states, participated in the main STEM program, and an additional 26 middle school students participated in a one-week science academy.
+In FY 2019, ARC also supported the Oak Ridge National Laboratory (ORNL) summer science, technology, engineering, and mathematics (STEM) program, a twoweek, residential, hands-on learning program delivered through Oak Ridge Associated Universities.
+This year, 36 high school students and 16 high school teachers, representing 10 Appalachian states, participated in the main STEM program, and an additional 26 middle school students participated in a one-week science academy.
 Program activities included lab time at the renowned Oak Ridge National Laboratory and visits to nearby industries, universities, and museums to experience real-world applications of science, math, and technology.
 These annual summer STEM programs provide a unique opportunity for students to work in collaborative teams with world-class scientists at ORNL to investigate science and technology, ranging from robotics to alternative energy to building a supercomputer.
-Teacher participants have the opportunity to enhance their teaching skills by learning how to translate their program research for classroom learning.
+Teacher participants have the opportunity to enhance their teaching skills by learning how to translate their program research into classroom learning.